 In 1885 the Vicar’s wife, Rosamund Lindsay died.
 Her husband – who had instigated the rebuilding of the church ten years earlier – decided to decorate the interior in her memory.
 The artist chosen, Heywood Sumner, came from an ecclesiastical family.
-His father was Bishop of Winchester and his mother the founder of The Mother’s Union.
+His grandfather was Charles Sumner, Bishop of Winchester and his father George became the Bishop of Guilford.
+His mother Mary Sumner was the founder of The Mother’s Union.

 The sixteen sgraffito panels present a remarkably complete example of this style of work, and under the window which depicts ‘All Ye Beasts’ you will find his initials HS and the date 1888.

 The chancel roof and much of the window tracery are medieval, whilst the 15th century chancel screen and Norman font are survivors from the earlier building.

 The north chancel window contains fragments of medieval glass whilst some monuments and floor slabs of the seventeenth and eighteenth centuries were also incorporated into the rebuilding.
 In the churchyard is a late medieval cross to which Sedding added a new top.